AndyV773/bcg-test/README.md

 ![screenshot of the error messages from html validator](assets/media/html-valid-error.webp)

 To fix this, I removed the white spaces and replaced the H1 with an H2.
+[GitHub Commits](https://github.com/AndyV773/bcg-test/commit/e0591f9e85ffc288a779bd0dfecc2865b4484bb0)

 ![screenshot of commits changes that i made to fix the issue](assets/media/html-valid-fix.webp)

 I later reduced the number of headings and replaced them with "p" tags with IDs.
 I also adjusted the CSS code to fit, creating a better hierarchy for screen readers.
+[GitHub Commits](https://github.com/AndyV773/bcg-test/commit/a9c58fe3d22a15e84dff6025320873638077f580)

 ![screenshot of commit changes made for headings in html](assets/media/html-header-fix.webp)

 ![screenshot of commit changes made for headings in css](assets/media/css-header-fix.webp)

 Lastly, I went ahead and fixed the errors I encountered with the CSS validator.
 One issue was with the "box-sizing" property, which was causing an error.
 I'm not sure how it got there, but I assume it was meant to be "border-sizing".
 Additionally, the "rotate" property needed to be nested inside the "transform" property.
+[GitHub Commits](https://github.com/AndyV773/bcg-test/commit/046111864a500cef5150270cd40d83b9a87bbf00)

 ![screenshot of commit changes made to fix validator issue](assets/media/css-valid-fix.webp)